Master of Arts in Teaching in Special Education Specialization in Moderate/Severe Disabilities P-12Major: SPE

 Certification Assessment: Satisfactory dispositions assessment (as noted above); no grade lower than "B-" in all coursework; passing scores on PRAXIS exams; positive recommendation from the Special Education Program Committee.

-Chair Special Education Department
+Professor and Chair Special Education Department